cl-/AngryPlanets/README.md

 - Javascript with Fabric
 - Safari browser

-Please run the code on Safari browser.
+NOTE: Please run the code on Safari browser.
 When you run the code offline, it doesn't work well with some versions of Chrome.